signal18/replication-manager/README.md

   * -rpluser `<user>:[password]`

     Replication user and password.
 This user must have REPLICATION SLAVE privileges and is used to setup the old master as a new slave.

+  * -switchover `<action>`

+    Starts the replication manager in switchover mode.
+Action can be either `keep` to degrade the old master as a new slave, or `kill` to remove the old master from the replication topology.

   * -socket `<path>`